henriquehashimoto/GettingAndCleaning/run_analysis.md

 ```

-Yes, I accounted for all possible combinations. `feature` is now redundant.

 5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 ----------------------